atasarama/LED-with-Potensiometer/README.md

 # LED-with-Potensiometer
-Menyalakan atau mematikan LED menggunakan potensiometer.
-🔌 Blinking LED with Arduino (a.k.a. the Hello World of Hardware) "Because nothing screams I'm an engineer now like making an LED blink."
+Menyalakan atau mematikan LED menggunakan potensiometer 🔌 Blinking LED with Arduino (a.k.a. the Hello World of Hardware) "Because nothing screams I'm an engineer now like making an LED blink."